Home

 Source: http://dietary-supplements.info.nih.gov/factsheets/vitamina.asp

 Vitamin A has many functions.
 Firstly, it is known for improving eye sight, particularly in the dark by allowing the retina to adapt to darkness.
 However, it also helps regulate and strengthen the immune system.
-Furthermore, it helps our bodies protect themselves by building up mucous membranes in areas such as the throat, nose and lungs which act as barriers to bacteria and viruses.
-This is particularly effective to prevent colds.
-Vitamin A also promotes healthy bone growth, cell division, reproduction, cell differentiation, healthy surface linings of the eyes, and healthy respiratory, intestinal and urinary tracts.
+Furthermore, it helps our bodies protect themselves by building up mucous membranes in areas such as the throat, nose and lungs which act as barriers.
+This vitamin also promotes healthy bone growth, cell division, reproduction, cell differentiation, healthy surface linings of the eyes, and healthy respiratory, intestinal and urinary tracts.
 By maintaining the health of these various organ systems, it becomes more difficult for bacteria to enter our bodies and cause infection.
-Therefore, Vitamin A is essential for our health.
-Furthermore, Vitamin A protects us against air pollutants and is involved in the synthesis of certain hormones such as progesterone.
+Therefore, this vitamin is essential for our health.
+Furthermore, it protects us against air pollutants and is involved in the synthesis of certain hormones such as progesterone.

-Because Vitamin A is an antioxidant, is has various anti-ageing properties such as the prevention of damage to cells and wrinkles.
+Because it is an antioxidant, Retinol has various anti-ageing properties such as the prevention of damage to cells and wrinkles.
 It has also been shown to delay the onset of senility and promote healthy digestion.
 It is also one of the main ingredients in many topical skin creams as retinol and retinoid enhance skin cell replacement.
-Furthermore, Vitamin A has been shows to increase collagen levels along with skin elasticity and stretch ability.
+Furthermore, this vitamin has been shows to increase collagen levels along with skin elasticity and stretch ability.
 These factors combined lead to smooth skin, fewer wrinkles and fine lines and reduction of bad pigmentation and acne.

-Despite Vitamin A’s multiple benefits, it is known for making skin more sensitive to sunlight.
+Despite Retinol’s multiple benefits, it is known for making skin more sensitive to sunlight.
 This increases the risk of damaging the skin cells when exposed to the sun.
 However, this can be counterbalanced by applying sunscreen in generous quantities when being exposed to the sun.

 Symptoms of Vitamin A overdose include: